Authored by Becky Moore

 Most of the pet-friendly accommodation allows pups in their open spaces and have doggie menus as well.
 The beach is the main draw among holidaymakers here, including dogs.

 Stop by Shoreline State Park, Summerland, Arroyo Burro Beach or even the Butterfly for magnificent moments with your canine friend.
-Visit parks like Douglas Family Preserve, Santa Barbara Botanical Garden and Tucker’s Grove Park where you can hike, walk, and play.
+Visit parks like Douglas Family Preserve, Santa Barbara Botanical Garden and Tucker’s Grove Park where you can hike, walk, and play if you have a playful dog like, let’s say any Border Collie mix.

 Also check out Los Padres National Forest, Jamie Slone Wimes, Kunin Winery and Santa Barbara Winery with your faithful companion.